-- ► Secure the pipe to the wall at the last joint. - ► Ensure the pipe protrudes through the wall frame by 25mm. - ► If exiting through the wall, to run externally, the pipe must have a 3° fall and be increased to a 32mm insulated pipe.
+- ► Secure the pipe to the wall at the last joint. - Ensure the pipe protrudes through the pre-plumbing manifold by 25mm. - If exiting through the wall, to run externally, the pipe must have a 3° fall and be increased to a 32mm insulated pipe.